Neraud/home-server/README.md

 ## Services

-The folowing services are deployed :
+The following services are deployed :

 | Service                                                          | Description                                            |
 | ---------------------------------------------------------------- | ------------------------------------------------------ |